JeroendeJong/map-page/README.md

 - Add option to slowly automatically pan the map
 - Default the map interaction to false
 - Find out a way to make user location quicker (maybe store it and when actual current location is in slowly pan over to that location)

+###Style Class:
+- fetch the style specs for a given style.
+If spec can't be retrieved, style does not exist.